auckyaisy/sinau/README.md

 **`sudo docker run -p 6379:6379 -d redis:5`**  <br>
 **`python manage.py runserver`** <br>
 ## Source Code Branch is on "src" branch
-You can only find the source code there, no virtualenv.
+If you only want to see the source code, there you go.